 To add a data source click on the + next to Data Sources on the left-hand menu in SquaredUp.
 Search for the data source and click on it to open the Configure data source page.

-Enter a name for your data source.
-This helps you to identify this data source in the list of your data sources.- Variables:
+Display Name: Enter a name for your data source.
+This helps you to identify this data source in the list of your data sources.

-Select whether you would like to install sample dashboards with the data source.
-By default, this is set to on.- Click Add.
+Install Dashboards: Select whether you would like to install pre-built dashboards and perspectives with the data source.
+By default, this is set to on.

 If you encounter an error, please refer to the guidance provided below or contact [email protected] with as much detail as possible for assistance.